sygint/dotfiles/examples/deploy-rs-integration.md

-# Deploy-rs Integration for AIDA
+# Deploy-rs Integration for Cortex

-This document explains how to integrate deploy-rs for automated NixOS deployments to AIDA.
+This document explains how to integrate deploy-rs for automated NixOS deployments to Cortex.

 ## Adding deploy-rs to flake.nix